MinnPost/legislature-tracker/README.md

     * `title`
     * `description`: Descriptions get split up when in the category list view and have a "more details" link.
 By default, this is based on the number of words.
 To handle longer texts with HTML, you can use `<!-- break -->` to define that break point.
 Also note that is no description is given, then the application will use the primary bill summary which may or may not be useful and significant.
     * `links`: Links field, see below.
 * `Events`: Events are custom events like the stalling of a bill or committee that would otherwise not show up in the data from Open States.
-This shows up as part of the overall bill information below the description.
+This shows up as part of the overall editorial bill information below the description.
     * `bill`: The primary bill ID.
     * `date`: A date in a format like `'YYYY-MM-DD'`
     * `chamber`: This should be `upper` or `lower`.
-    * `title`: A title for the event.
     * `description`: A short description for the event.
-    * `links`: Any links associated with the event.
+Feel free to use HTML here for things like links.

 #### Link field formatting